-This final rule has been reviewed under Executive Order 12988, Civil Justice Reform.
+This proposed rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 Under the marketing order now in effect, salable quantities and allotment percentages may be established for classes of spearmint oil produced in the Far West.
-This rule establishes the quantity of spearmint oil produced in the Far West, by class, which handlers may purchase from, or handle on behalf of, producers during the 2012-2013 marketing year, which begins on June 1, 2012.
+This proposed rule would establish the quantity of spearmint oil produced in the Far West, by class, which handlers may purchase from, or handle on behalf of, producers during the 2012-2013 marketing year, which begins on June 1, 2012.